miranj/craft-packages/README.md

 Usage
 -----
-1. Create a `composer.json` file in the root folder of your Craft CMS 2 project.
+1. Create a `composer.json` file in the root folder of your Craft 2 project.

 2. Add the following to your `composer.json`
     ```